 “God said to Moses, ‘I AM WHO I AM”; and He said, ‘Thus you shall say to the sons of Israel, ‘I AM has sent me to you.'”

-Today we will begin with the link between Genesis 3:14, page 91, and John 8:58, page 1673, where Jesus proclaimed His deity to the Jews: “Truly, truly, I say to you, before Abraham was born, I am.”
-The Jews picked up stones to kill Jesus for this claim, but Jesus hid Himself and went out of the temple (John 8:59, page 1673.
-Why did the Jews react so violently to Jesus claim that before Abraham was, “I am”?
-They picked up stones to kill Jesus because they remembered the name of God “I Am” (“אֶהְיֶה“), and they understood Jesus had just applied that title to Himself.
+Today we will begin with the link between Exodus 3:14, and John 8:58, where Jesus proclaimed His deity to the Jews: “Truly, truly, I say to you, before Abraham was born, I am.”
+The Jews picked up stones to kill Jesus for this claim, but Jesus hid Himself and went out of the temple (John 8:59).
+Why did the Jews react so violently to Jesus’ claim that before Abraham was, “I am”?
+They picked up stones to kill Jesus because they remembered the name of God “I Am” (“אֶהְיֶה”), and they understood Jesus had just applied that title to Himself.
 Let us now go back and see how God first introduced Himself with this term “I AM.”

 Who Am I?
 Moses started with a sense of inferiority.
 He thought of himself as weak and insignificant before the mighty pharaoh of Egypt.
 He asked God, “Who am I, that I should go to Pharaoh, and that I should bring the sons of Israel out of Egypt?”
-(Exodus 3:11, page 91).
-God’s first words in response to this question were: “I will be with you” (Exodus 3:12, page 91).
+(Exodus 3:11).
+God’s first words in response to this question were: “I will be with you” (Exodus 3:12).
 When we understand that our size and strength do not matter for the mission, we will do better with the mission.
 We must always first recognize that God is with us, and He sent us, and commissioned us.
 It will always be about Him, and never about us.

 God’s Sign to Moses.
 God also gave Moses a sign.
-God said: when you have brought the people out of Egypt, you will worship at this mountain (Exodus 3:12, page 91).
+God said: when you have brought the people out of Egypt, you will worship at this mountain (Exodus 3:12).
 For Moses, Mt.
 Horeb would always be special, because He had met God there at the burning bush.

 Moses Worries over The People.
 Moses worried that the people of Israel, currently trapped in oppression in Egypt, would not follow him.
 Moses asked God for a name to give them, when they asked: “What is His name?”
-(Exodus 3:13, page 91).
+(Exodus 3:13).

 So we learn more about the prayer life of Moses.